 - You’ll have to offer QSEHRA benefits to all eligible new hires as well.
 So make sure to pencil in those costs when planning your QSEHRA budget.
 (This free QSEHRA budget calculator will show you how to break down the numbers.)

-- If an employer chooses for its QSEHRA to allow for an unused reimbursement amount to roll over from a prior plan year, the total reimbursement for the employee can’t exceed the maximum limits set by the IRS for the new plan year.
+- If an employer chooses for its QSEHRA to allow for an unused reimbursement amount to roll over from a prior plan year (aka a carryover), the total reimbursement for the employee can’t exceed the maximum limits set by the IRS for the new plan year.

 Since QSEHRA benefits are generally pre-tax, there are tax savings and additional filings related to offering one.
 Make sure to talk with your tax accountant about the implications for you and your employees.